People

 Rosie Littler-Davis - Commercial Officer

 Rosie, born and brought up locally, joined the Book Festival Team after graduating from Dundee University with an Honours degree in Biomedical Science.
-Rosie manages all digital commerce and stock control, including overseeing the annual festival bookshop.
-She organised the annual Kist; our biannual art fair showcasing local talent and manages upkeep and booking for the The Print Room; our year-round event venue.
-Rosie also manages the database and day-to-day administration in the festival office.
+Rosie manages commerce and stock control, including overseeing the annual festival bookshop and managing Number 11 bookshop.
+She organised last year's annual Kist; our art fair showcasing local talent, and manages upkeep and booking for the The Print Room, our year-round event venue.

 Rosie is passionate about animal welfare, sustainability, climate change and books.
 Her hobbies include music composition and foraging.